Hugo Pezet: Toulouse Olympique Broncos

 Pezet made his debut playing at right centre in the 50–4 defeat at Carcassonne on 1 December 2018, the first day of Toulouse's 2018/19 Elite 1 season. and went on to play in 10 of Toulouse's 19 matches.
 In the 2019/20 season, Pezet played in 7 of 12 games in a shortened season cancelled due to COVID-19.
 His final game of the Elite 1 season was the 18–36 loss to Villeneuve before joining up with the first team for what turned out to be the final game of their aborted season.
 Pezet resumed playing rugby when the French Elite 1 season began (behind closed doors) on 1 November 2020.
 He played in 17 of the 18 games in 2020/21 season, before joining up with the first team once again.

 Toulouse Olympique

 Pezet made his debut for the Toulouse first team on 7 March 2020, scoring a try in the Round 5, 34–14 win against Batley at Stade Ernest Wallon.
 Due to COVID-19 the season was initially suspended after Round 5 and then subsequently cancelled with no more games being played.

 Following the conclusion of the 2020/21 Elite 1 season in May, Pezet made three appearances for the first team in the 2021 RFL Championship coming off the bench each time.
 He scored a try away at Dewsbury Rams, and made further appearances at Wakefield against Sheffield Eagles and then away at Oldham.

 On 5 November 2021 it was announced that he had signed his first professional contract and would be part of the Toulouse Olympique squad for their first ever Super League campaign in 2022.

+On 15 October 2023, Pezet played in Toulouse Olympique's upset loss in the Million Pound Game against the London Broncos.